-

 - N. M. Krylov

-When expanding “arbitrary” functions into series using the method of least squares, the coefficients of the series, as is known, are formed according to a very specific law, namely, the law of formation of the coefficient is the one that would take place in the case of uniform convergence of the series, i.e., in other words, the coefficients acquire the form of the so-called Fourier coefficients and the series will be the so-called Fourier series of the expandable functions, in the special case of expansion in trigonometric functions of the form (see article).
+When expanding “arbitrary” functions into series using the method of least squares, the coefficients of the series, as is known, are formed according to a precisely defined law.
+Specifically, the law of formation of the coefficient is the same that would take place in the case of uniform convergence of the series, i.e., in other words, the coefficients acquire the form of the so-called Fourier coefficients and the series will be the so-called Fourier series of the expandable function. (see the article).

 -